-This game works well for any subject.
-I would suggest doing it at the end of a lesson as a plenary to assess subject knowledge and understanding plus it can get a little noisy with students walking around the class.
-In my experience students do get quite excited and competitive!
-However, I have also used it as a starter activity because it can be a great hook, students are instantly engaged and involved, whilst also recapping on previous learning.
-It is also an effective and fun way to revise and consolidate subject knowledge, so can be used with GCSE and/or A-Level classes.
+Walkabout Bingo works well for any subject.
+I would suggest doing it at the end of a lesson or end of a unit as a plenary to assess subject knowledge and understanding.
+I have also used it as a starter activity because it can be a great hook, students are instantly engaged and involved, whilst also recapping and revisiting previous learning.
+It is also an effective and enjoyable way to revise and consolidate subject knowledge, so can be used with GCSE and/or A-Level classes.

 I tried the ‘Walkabout Bingo’ activity with my Year 7 tutor group and it was a brilliant ice breaker activity.
 It encouraged students to talk to each other, ask and answer questions and they also learnt a lot of interesting facts about each other helping them to get to know each other better!
 Then students discussed their answers in more detail.

 This is a fantastic game for MFL as it develops oracy skills, students asking and answering questions in a different language.
 This can help students who struggle speaking in front of the class, so it can help towards building confidence.
 I shared this idea with my colleagues and it has been used across the curriculum including English and Maths.

 Thanks for taking the time to read my post.
 If you’ve been inspired by any of these ideas I’d love to hear from you to find out how you’ve taken them / adapted or remixed them and used them in your classroom.
 Please feel free to follow my blog and leave comments below or why not just drop me a message on Twitter .